Best External Frame Backpacks

 Q: How should I pack a backpack for a camping trip?

 An external frame backpack will be able to carry all of the necessary tools for a successful weekend out in the woods.
 The place below the bag provides excellent room to strap on a tent, a sleeping bag, or a blanket.
 The main compartment is great for extra clothes, cooking ingredients, a first aid kit, water, or a flashlight.
-It it also best to pack the heaviest items closer to the bottom, and pack the lighter items on top to ensure that the back isn’t top heavy and pulling at your shoulders.
-When packing your gear, really take the time to ensure that all of the materials are in the proper place, because if they are not, you are going to have troubles navigating long distances if your pack it too heavy or unbalanced.
+It is also best to pack the heaviest items closer to the bottom and pack the lighter items on top to ensure that the backpack isn’t top heavy and pulling at your shoulders.
+When packing your gear, really take the time to ensure that all of the materials are in the proper place, because if they are not, you are going to have trouble navigating long distances if your pack is too heavy or unbalanced.
+A lot of people like to use packing cubes with their external frame backpacks to feel more organized.
+Packing cubes are available in many different sizes and can make it much easier to find what you’re looking for when you finally settle into your tent at the end of a long hiking day.

-Q: What are the benefits for using an external frame?
+Q: What are the benefits of using an external frame?

-External frames are great, because they are more versatile than internal frames.
+External frames are great because they are more versatile than internal frames.
 They are often lighter, meaning you have more room to pack the essentials without holding you back.
-Users find that they are also cooler than internal frames, because there is a gap that is about 1 to 2 inches deep that separates you from your pack to keep your back cool and dry.
+Users find that they are also cooler than internal frames because there is a gap that is about 1 to 2 inches deep that separates you from your pack to keep your back cool and dry.
 Internal frame backpacks don’t offer this to users and can become hot and uncomfortable when used for hours on end.
+By positioning the weight higher up on your back, external frames can also promote better posture.
+Personally, I have found myself leaning forward when using an internal frame backpack, in an attempt to balance out the weight.
+With an external backpack, this issue is almost non-existent.

 Q: Why are external frames considered to be ‘old school’?